Residence permit - doctoral candidates

 Enrolled doctoral students usually receive a residence permit in accordance with § 16 AufenthG.
 There you will receive a registration certificate.
 This certificate is often requested by other authorities or institutions as proof that you are registered in Munich.

 Once you have completed these steps, doctoral candidates from third countries must apply for a residence permit for doctoral studies before their entry visa expires.
-If you can enter the country without a visa, you must apply for a residence permit at the Foreigners Office within 90 days of entering the country.
+If you can enter the country without a visa, you must apply for a residence permit at the Immigration and Naturalisation Service Office within 90 days of entering the country.

-The first thing you need to do is register your residence at the Citizens Office.
+After entering the country, you must first register your place of residence at the Citizens Office.
 To do this, please use the online appointment system of the Citizens' Office.

 Prerequisites